 In December 2016, Sweden transposed the IORP II Directive.
 The purpose of the new Directive is to ensure the soundness of occupational pensions and better protect pension scheme members by means of stricter capital solvency requirements.
 The new directive also clarifies the legal framework for actors in the occupational pension business.
-The new rules will be enforced on January 13, 2019.
+The new rules have been subject to much discussion.
+Critics argue that they distort competition in the occupational pension arena because not all companies would be affected.
+The new rules only apply to pension companies that only provide occupational pension insurance, as opposed to pension companies that also provide other insurance services.
+The government is currently trying to supplement the EU Directive with new national legislation, and a proposal is expected during 2019.250